Rothenburg is considered THE German Christmas Village. It just oozes holiday cheer and is decorated to the nines that even

 I get really frustrated when I read other articles that talk about how this market is “the perfect small, medieval Christmas market” because that alludes that it’s a bit off the beaten path.
 It’s Not!

 While you will never have Rothenburg to yourself, if you try to go to the markets first thing in the morning and on the weekdays then there might be fewer people than say, at noon or even 6pm on a Saturday.
-Alternatively, while many people say that staying in Rothenburg after the day trippers leave is a great time to be in the city, the Christmas Markets are an exception because they can really pick up at night, as the magic of the illuminated lights and stalls envelops the town.

 2. Pace Yourself